I beg to move,

 There is currently an £800 million gap in Highways England’s capital works budget, on top of the £140 million of extra funding that the Department granted last year.
 Those overruns are at least partly due to headline-grabbing claims taking precedence over realistic pledges.
 I therefore suggest that those who are dusting down their bids for a bypass do not start to celebrate just yet.

-Internal Highways England minutes that I obtained through the Freedom of Information Act blamed the cost increased on a
+Internal Highways England minutes that I obtained through the Freedom of Information Act blamed the cost increase on a

 “lack of focus on affordability in an environment where an emphasis has been placed on the imperative to deliver as quickly as possible”.